-- When a holiday falls on a scheduled day off, the employee may either be paid eight (8) hours, or a prorated rate based on the employee's regularly scheduled hours, for the holiday or may take another eight (8)-hour or prorated day off with holiday pay within thirty (30) days. - When an employee works on a holiday he/she may either be paid an additional eight (8) hours for the holiday or may take another day off as holiday within thirty (30) days.
+- When a holiday falls on a scheduled day off, the employee may either be paid eight (8) hours, or a prorated rate based on the employee's regularly scheduled hours, for the holiday or may take another eight (8)-hour or prorated day off with holiday pay within thirty (30) days immediately before or after the holiday. - When an employee works on a holiday he/she may either be paid an additional eight (8) hours for the holiday or may take another day off as holiday within thirty (30) days.
 Employees may flex hours to make up hours when a holiday falls on a day that they are normally scheduled for more than eight (8) hours.
-Employees may also use extra holiday hours, ATO, or PTO hours to make up the additional hours.
+Employees may also use extra holiday hours, ATO, or PTO hours to make up the additional hours. - When an exempt employee is required to work on a designated holiday, she/he/they will receive holiday premium pay at one and one-half (1-1/2) times the hourly rate of pay for all hours worked on that day.

-311 Section 2 - Paid Time Off (PTO) Banks
+341 Section 2 - Paid Time Off (PTO) Banks

-- The Paid Time Off hours are to be used for paid time off away from work such as occasional illnesses, leisure time, religious observances, family needs and appointments. - 313 Bargaining unit member requests for pre-planned PTO time will be considered and granted based upon operational needs.
-Employee requests for pre-planned PTO will not be unreasonably denied. - If an employee reports to work and becomes ill, or has to leave the clinic due to an emergency, sick child or for some compelling reason, he/she will be paid for the day as if it were a normal work day.
+- The Paid Time Off hours are to be used for paid time off away from work such as occasional illnesses, leisure time, religious observances, family needs and appointments. - The Employer agrees to make every effort to honor all requests by bargaining unit employees for pre-planned PTO.
+PTO time will be considered and granted based upon operational needs.
+Employee requests for pre-planned PTO will not be unreasonably denied. - It is the Employer's intent to allow employees to fully utilize their accrued PTO.
+All departments/work areas, if they have not already done so, are encouraged to establish reasonable guidelines for providing pre-planned time off. - Bargaining unit seniority shall apply if there is a conflict between employees requesting the same day(s) off. - If an employee reports to work and becomes ill, or has to leave the clinic due to an emergency, sick child or for some compelling reason, he/she/they will be paid for the day as if it were a normal workday.
 There is no deduction from PTO.
-Additionally, if an employee has a scheduled MD appointment during a normal work shift, there is no deduction from PTO, he/she will also be paid for the day as if it were a normal workday.
-If, however, the employee wants to schedule pre-planned time away from work for personal business or on-going medical appointments, he/she should consider the following: - Using ATO (ATO is accrued time off that may accumulate to a maximum of 80 hours.
-Employees should use ATO prior to PTO since it is not a vested benefit); - Flexing his/her schedule if he/she wants no deduction in time (provided such is accomplished during normal office operating hours); - Using PTO; - Using Educational Leave (for approved courses). - Individual circumstances require judgment and reasoning and should be agreed upon between the affected staff member and manager.
+Additionally, if an employee has a scheduled MD appointment during a normal work shift, there is no deduction from PTO, he/she/they will also be paid for the day as if it were a normal workday.
+If, however, the employee wants to schedule pre-planned time away from work for personal business or on-going medical appointments, he/she/they should consider the following: - Using ATO (ATO is accrued time off that may accumulate to a maximum of 80 hours.
+Employees should use ATO prior to PTO since it is not a vested benefit); - Flexing his/her/their schedule if he/she/they wants no deduction in time (provided such is accomplished during normal office operating hours);

-Regular full-time employees accrue Paid Time Off on a monthly basis in accordance with the schedule below (pro-rated for regular part-time employees):
+- Using PTO; - Using Educational Leave (for approved courses). - Individual circumstances require judgment and reasoning and should be agreed upon between the affected staff member and manager. - Regular full-time employees accrue Paid Time Off on a monthly basis in accordance with the schedule below (pro-rated for regular part-time employees):